towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 Option "SwapLimit" "1"
 Option "GLXVBlank" "on"

-On Linux with the open\-source intel, nouveau and radeon graphics drivers, the script OMLBasicTest allows some additional correctness checks.
+On Linux with the open-source intel, nouveau and radeon graphics drivers, the script OMLBasicTest allows some additional correctness checks.